 Wrap the salt-cured, rinsed, and dried fish in cheesecloth.
 Place it on a rack set over a plate or baking dish, and return it to the refrigerator, uncovered.
-Let it dry out in the refrigerator for 1 to 2 weeks.
+Let it dry out in the refrigerator for up to two weeks.

 Bacalao needs to be soaked in water for 24 hours before you cook with it.
 During that time, change the water at least twice.
 This rehydrates the fish and removes some of the salt, so it's ready for cooking.